jreypo/jreypo.github.io/_posts/2017-03-27-my-first-three-months-at-microsoft.md

 comments: true
 ---

-When I joined Microsoft my friend, and former VMware colleague, Manfred Hoffer asked me to write something about my journey from being a Unix hardcore geek to join Microsoft.
+When I joined Microsoft my friend, and former VMware colleague, Manfred Hofer asked me to write something about my journey from being a Unix hardcore geek to join Microsoft.
 I've been postponing this for some time but since this week has marked the conclusion of my first three months at Microsoft I believed it was time to write a few lines about my experience.

 ## Working at Microsoft